openspectra/openspectra/README.md

+## OpenSpectra

+An open source tool for viewing hyperspectral image data.

-## OpenSpectraDev
+## Warning!!

-...is a development project for OpenSpectra
+At this time this application is still under development.
+It's been made available here for pre-release preview to help facilate the development of a workshop built around it and other tools.
+We hope to have version 1.0 ready in the next couple months.
+In the meantime please be aware the code may change signifigantly and you may run into issues we haven't had a chance to address yet.
+Test coverage and documentation is very sparse.
+Thank you for your patients and we hope you enjoy.

+### Setup notes
+At this point the application is available only via this Github repo.
+We plan to create an installer in the future for easier setup.

 You'll need Python 3.7 installed.
 Here is a good guide for setting up Python and your project on multiple platforms, https://docs.python-guide.org.
 Using virutalenvwrapper is reccomended but not required.
+Setup may be easier if you don't mind installing the dependencies globablly.

-If you're using a virtual environment set up your project directory first then see the [Clone](https://gitlab.com/openspectradev/openspectradev/wikis/git/Git-Tips#clone) section of git tips for how to get the code added to your project.
+If you're using a virtual environment set up your project directory first then see the [Clone](https://github.com/openspectra/openspectra/wiki/Git-Tips#clone) section of git tips for how to get the code added to your project.
 If not using a virtual environment you can jump straight to the clone instructions.

 Once you have the code in your project you'll see a "requirements.txt" file in the top level project directory.
 From that directory using the command line execute the follow "pip" command to download the project's dependencies.